hashbang/book/2-Security/3-encryption-symmetric.md

 only thing you need to care about is that `hmacsha256(x, y)` will _always_ return the same result.

+To clarify:

+- `hmacsha256(x, y)` can deterministically produce a pseudorandom value
+- `pbkdf2(hmacsha256, ...)` can produce a key compatible with AES

 ### Generating the Key

 We will be generating the key using PBKDF2 with the HMAC-SHA256 PRNG with a